Pre-Colloquium Event

 Main Colloquium

 The opening of the colloquium will start at 10:30 on Thursday 28th November and closes at 16:00 on Friday 29th November.
-The Annual Meeting (open for members only) will be held at 18:00 on Thursday 28th, before the dinner begins from 19:15 onwards for those that have registered for the dinner.
+The YHYS Annual Meeting will be held at 18:00 on Thursday 28th, before the dinner begins from 19:15 onwards for those that have registered for the dinner.
+The closing of the colloquium will finish at 15:45/16:00 on Friday 29th November.

 Session Chairs: Janne I. Hukkinen, University of Helsinki; Niko Soininen, University of Eastern Finland